Logo

 Who are hackathon mentors?

-Hackathon mentors are accomplished professionals dedicating their time and efforts to help participants in their area of expertise throughout a hackathon event.
+Hackathon mentors are accomplished professionals dedicating their time and efforts to help participants in their areas of expertise throughout a hackathon event.
 Effective mentorship is what drives teams to turn ideas into beautiful realities.
 Whether technical or non-technical, hackathon mentors can play a pivotal role in determining the success of a project.
 Their responsibilities vary significantly across the mentoring spectrum based on their domain expertise.
 For example, some mentors are excellent at helping teams with techniques to improve design, originality and user experience, and others are subject matter experts in specific business processes.
 And some mentors possess expertise across a wide range of technical capabilities.

 Listed below are some professionals who may play the mentor’s role during an event:

-• Senior technologists: accomplished software project managers, analysts, developers, etc.
+• Senior technologists - accomplished software project managers, analysts, developers, etc.

 • CTOs and CIOs